How to Get Oil Stains Out of Clothes

 To prevent further stains in the future, keep an eye out for foods, objects, and products that might catch you by surprise, such as:

 - Cooking spray

 You can also avoid clothing-related heartbreak by ensuring you check your pockets before you toss items into the wash.
 Many favorite t-shirts have perished to those dark spots of oil simply because we forgot to take that cherry lip balm out of our sweatpants pocket.

 Of course, oil stain accidents happen—and now that you’re armed with our guide on how to handle them, you should feel free to continue enjoying all that basil-tomato-mozzarella goodness, with plenty of olive oil.
 When you’re gearing up to treat yourself with an oil-based hair mask or change the car’s motor oil, however, it always helps to wear an apron.

 Tough stains can be a pain, but few things are more satisfying than seeing the oily stain fade and your favorite piece of clothing come back to life.
 With these tips, you should be well-prepared to contend with the worst that oil has to offer, but if you’re ready for the easy solution, look no further than ECOS.
 Equally important to oil stain care is knowing how to properly care for and wash your clothes on a regular basis.
 Whether it’s learning how to wash white clothes to preserve that bright white color, or how to wash colored clothes to keep those vibrant hues, we have the tips and resources to help you through it all.
 Knowing how to separate laundry can also be extremely beneficial to your laundry routine.

 Our laundry detergents and stain removers are sure to stop oil stains where they start.
-Explore our eco-friendly cleaning products to learn more.
+Explore our safer, sustainable cleaning products to learn more.